This post may contain affiliate links. Please read my disclosure for more info.

 For example, if you have an area of your life that's severely suffering because you've spent more time in the past focusing on other things, you may decide that it's time to give that priority.
 On the other hand, if you're deeply engrossed in one area of your life and are happily accelerating that, you may also make the decision to continue only focusing on that one area.

 The only thing you must do is make sure that you choose to focus on the areas in your life that are most important for you.

 Step #4: Intentionally decide on performing these activities (and put time on the calendar for them)

 It's not enough to come up with the activities you want to accomplish - you must also plan on doing them and make time for them.
-Take out your trusty planner of choice (I use The Happy Planner) and take a look at when you will incorporate these activities into your life.
+Take out your trusty planner of choice and take a look at when you will incorporate these activities into your life.

 First think about how often you'll do it.
 If you plan on taking a family trip, that that's likely something that will happen once in a year, but you want to also plan out time for planning the trip, researching the activities and booking everything.
 Put those things onto your calendar ahead of time.
 The moment you do this, it becomes real.